Superfluid Phases of Dipolar Fermions in Harmonically Trapped Optical Lattices: Abstract

 \section{Abstract}

-We describe possible superfluid phases of ultracold dipolar fermions in optical lattices for two-dimensional systems.
-Considering the many-body screening of dipolar interactions at larger filling factors, we show that several superfluid phases with distinct pairing symmetries naturally emerge in the singlet channel: local $s$-wave $(sl)$, extended $s$-wave $(se)$, $d$-wave $(d)$ or time-reversal-symmetry breaking $(sl + se \pm id)$-wave.
-The temperature versus filling factor phase diagram indicates that $d$-wave is favored near half-filling, that $(sl + se)$-wave is favored near zero or full filling, and that time-reversal-breaking $(sl + se \pm id)$-wave is favored in between.
-When a harmonic trap is included a sequence of phases can exist in the cloud depending on the filling factor at the center of the trap.
-Most notably in the region where the $(sl + se \pm id)$-wave superfluid exists, spontaneous currents are generated, and may be detected using velocity sensitive Bragg spectroscopy.
+We describe the emergence of superfluid phases of ultracold dipolar fermions in optical lattices for two-dimensional systems.
+Considering the many-body screening of dipolar interactions at intermediate and larger filling factors, we show that several superfluid phases with distinct pairing symmetries naturally arise in the singlet channel: local $s$-wave $(sl)$, extended $s$-wave $(se)$, $d$-wave $(d)$ or time-reversal-symmetry breaking $(sl + se \pm id)$-wave.
+We obtain the temperature versus filling factor phase diagram and show that $d$-wave pairing is favored near half-filling, that $(sl + se)$-wave is favored near zero or full filling, and that time-reversal-breaking $(sl + se \pm id)$-wave is favored in between.
+The inclusion of a harmonic trap reveals that a sequence of phases can coexist in the cloud depending on the filling factor at the center of the trap.
+Most notably in the spatial region where the $(sl + se \pm id)$-wave superfluid occurs, spontaneous currents are generated, and may be detected using velocity sensitive Bragg spectroscopy.